What's In A Name?

 Updated: Apr 29

 Ah Yes.
 I know this question well!
 Act 2 Scene 2 Romeo & Juliet.
 "That by which you call a rose, by any other name would be as sweet."

-Universal Alchemy is an opportunity to strengthen our innate wisdom--beginning with the art of asking questions.
+Alchemy For Everyone is an opportunity to strengthen our innate wisdom--beginning with the art of asking questions.
 If questions are seeds, together we will plant many.
 However, each gardener will be responsible for how many seeds he or she plants and how much water, light, and love each seed receives.
 Together we explore the best ingredients while honoring the truth in that every garden and every gardener is unique.

 So what's in a name?
 You decide.
 Perhaps the entire universe ;)